Ekam Foundation, started by Dr. Sai Lakshmi Balijepally in 2009

 After being taken up by Ekam, the maintenance of the equipment in public hospitals has improved the functioning equipment from 16% to 96%, thus allowing the doctors and nurses to provide appropriate care to the patients.

 While Sai was busy doing this work, she was diagnosed with breast cancer and successfully treated.
-A few years later, she was diagnosed with breast cancer that spread to bones.
+A few years later, she was diagnosed with breast cancer that spread to bones in 2011.
 At this time, she received the conventional medical therapy, but also delved into alternative forms of treatment, including pranic healing, reiki and found Shiv Yog Healing Meditation.
 Due to the research done by her sister Dr. Sarada, who found Shiv Yog to have a scientific basis for healing, Sai attended and learned Shiv Yog meditation.
 She thoroughly enjoyed this concept and practiced it wholeheartedly along with her medical treatment.
 She maintained a positive and uplifting mood during this period, did not have any side effects and tolerate the treatments well.
 She continued her work with Ekam, while being thankful for the free time she had during treatment, when she was able to catch up with her paperwork.
-She was completely healed and now has a PET scan that is completely normal, with resolution of the multiple bone lesions she once had.
+She was completely healed and now has follow up PET scans that are completely normal, with the compelte resolution of the lesions noted in her spine in 2011. with the resolution of the multiple bone lesions, she once had.
 She now has double the energy and sprang back with full force into Ekam’s work.

 Although we had initial concerns about starting Ekam in USA, due to limited number of supporters and the paperwork involved, thanks to Sai’s powerful intention and belief in the teachings of Shiv Yog about attracting abundance with positivity, Ekam USA was officially started on June 13th, 2016.
 While usually the 501 ©(3) certification may take up to 6 months, we received it in about 4 months, in November 2016.
 The team came together magically, with supporters joining in as soon as they hear the work of Ekam.

 Whenever I complained about the lack of any funds or people, Sai would confidently reply to believe in abundance from the Universe and it would definitely manifest.
-When we wanted an executive board, the day after I spoke with Sai, one of my friends agreed to be the treasurer while another contact of Sai agreed to be the president.
-We had our advisors that found us, to help through the process.
+When we wanted an executive board, the day after I spoke with Sai, one of my friends agreed to be the treasurer while another contact of Sai agreed to be in the board.
+We had the advisors that found us, to help through the process.

 I had talked to a friend of mine about Ekam two years ago but he could not get around to donating.
 I had asked him to sign up for $20/ month.
 One fine day, I received an email from Sai that Dr. Amarnath and his wife Dr. Usha met her in Chennai and wanted to donate $10,000 ever year.
 Another friend also called me to say he wants to donate to Ekam, $100 a month, but wanted to be anonymous.